 Desktop application development

-Over the last few years the growing demand for cloud-based systems has overshadowed the desktop applications.
+Over the last few years, the growing demand for cloud-based systems has overshadowed the desktop applications.
 However, in some circumstances, they are still the best option.
-A desktop application is a good choice if you need a highly responsive solution that works without an internet connection.
+Desktop application development is a good choice if you need a highly responsive solution that works without an internet connection.

-Why would I even consider a desktop application?
+Why should I even consider a desktop application?

-With the rise of the web apps and the intrinsic benefits of working inside a browser, is still worth to develop a desktop app nowadays?
-Are there any specific benefits that were not yet overcome by the cloud-based solutions?
+With the rise of the web apps and the intrinsic benefits of working inside a browser, is nowadays still worth to invest in desktop app development?
+Are there any specific advantages that were not yet overcome by the cloud-based solutions?

 Web apps have a lot to offer: